VikSil/DevOps_with_Docker/Part1/Exercise_1.6/README.md

 >
 > Read the Dockerfile and/or docs to learn what input will get the application to answer a "secret message".
 >
-> Submit the secret message and command(s) given to get it as your answer.
+> What is the secret message?

 ## Solution